junhuili/covid_meta/mapping/readme.txt

-mapping file for CAZyme based on uniref90
+CAZyme mapping file based on uniref90 for humann